toggledbits/DelayLight/README.md

-# DelayLight
+# DelayLight #
 A plugin for Vera home automation to provide off- and on-delay of controlled loads.

 ## Background ##
-When I had to completely rebuild my Vera installation a couple of months ago, one of the choices I made was to not use PLEG if I could avoid it, for various reasons, not the least of which was the considerable load it can place on the Vera if one is not careful.
+When I had to completely rebuild my Vera installation a couple of months ago, one of the choices I made was to not use PLEG if I could avoid it, for various reasons, not the least of which was the considerable load it can place on a Vera if one is not careful.

-My most common use scenario was simple: timing a load, sometimes with a motion sensor and sometimes not, to a delayed-off.
+My most common use scenario was simple: turning off a light that has been on for a while, sometimes with a motion sensor to help detect presence, and sometimes not.
 I have kids.
 They leave lights on.
 I have stairways that get dark and are often traversed with full hands.
-Automation on and off for lights was 99.99% of my usage, and from day one I was always mystified that Vera didn't support it natively.
+Automating on and off for lights was 99.99% of my PLEG usage, and from day one I was always mystified that Vera didn't support it natively.
 There have been plugins other than PLEG available to do that job, such as the old SmartSwitch plugin.
 But they all seem to have lost their maintainers and fallen into various stages of disrepair.